 38John said to him, “Teacher, we saw someone casting out demons in your name and tried to stop him because he did not follow us.”

-39But Jesus said, “Do not stop him, for there is no one who will do a mighty work in my name and will soon afterward be able to speak evil of me.
+39But Jesus said, “Do not stop him, for there is no one who will do a miracle in my name and will soon afterward be able to speak evil of me.

 40For whoever is not against us is for us.